10 Things Your Homeowners Insurance Won’t Cover

-For instance, did you know you might be denied coverage because you own a certain breed of dog?
+We’ve done more than 1500 hours of research in homeowners insurance, and we think you’d be surprised at what’s hidden in some policies.
+(For instance, did you know you might be denied coverage because you own a certain breed of dog?)

-We want to help you better understand what is and is not covered in a standard homeowners insurance policy.
+Read on for more on what is and is not covered in a standard homeowners insurance policy.
+And click here to see the best homeowners insurance policy for you.

 10 Things Not Covered By Standard Homeowners Insurance Policies